Moving cross country, winter storm takes aim at Northeast

-NEW YORK (AP) — A powerful winter storm that’s bedeviled Thanksgiving travelers across the United States is taking aim Sunday at the northeast.
+NEW YORK (AP) — A powerful winter storm that’s been tormenting travelers across the U.S. since before Thanksgiving moved to the Northeast on Sunday, packing one last punch of snow and ice as people make their way home after the holiday weekend.

-The National Weather Service issued winter storm warnings and predicts heavy snow and freezing cold in swaths of New England and New York.
-Ice accumulations are predicted in parts of Pennsylvania.
+The National Weather Service predicted more than a foot (0.3 meters) of snow in swaths of upstate New York and New England, as well as ice accumulations in parts of Pennsylvania.

-More than a foot (0.3 meters) of snow is expected in parts of upstate New York eastward to southern Maine.
-New York Gov. Andrew Cuomo cut short a trip to Puerto Rico to return home and deal with the storm.

-The system, which has been pummeling the U.S. since before Thanksgiving, has already dumped heavy snow from parts of California to the northern Midwest and inundating other areas with rain.
+The same weather system has been pummeling the U.S. for days as it moves cross country, dumping heavy snow from parts of California to the northern Midwest and inundating other areas with rain.

+Two boys, ages 5 and 8, died Saturday near Patton, Missouri, when the vehicle they were riding in was swept off flooded roads.

-Authorities found the bodies of two young children in central Arizona after a vehicle was swept away while attempting to cross a runoff-swollen creek.
+The bodies of two children were found in central Arizona after the vehicle they were in was swept away while crossing a swollen creek.
 A third child is missing.

-A storm-related death also was reported in South Dakota.
+A 48-year-old man died in a separate incident near Sedgewickville, Missouri, and a storm-related death was also reported in South Dakota.

+Major highways reopened Sunday in Wyoming and Colorado, a day after blizzard conditions clogged roads with snow drifts.

+Road crews were able to reopen all of Interstate 25 and most of I-80 in Wyoming early Sunday after strong winds abated.
+Major interstates in Colorado were also reopened.

 The city of Duluth, Minnesota, was blanketed with 19.3 inches (5.9 meters) of snow as of 6 a.m.
 Sunday.
 The city issued a “no travel advisory” at noon Saturday and deemed the storm “historic.”